 Right now, as I type this, we are in the path of a Nor-Easter in Mid March.
 As I watch the snow falling all around us, I decided to make one of our favorite soups perfect for cold, snowy days.
 It is a seriously easy soup to create.
 Freezes well too.

 I was surprised by how many of my friends had never heard of or had Ham, Green Bean, and potato soup.
 Several that had had it never tried to make it because they thought it would be too difficult to make at home.

-I would not try this with a country ham unless you REALLY REALLY REALLY like salt.
-I tried it once in case you were wondering.
-It was like eating a salt lick in stock.
+Note: Do not use a country ham unless you really like eating a salt lick in stock.

-- 1-2 pound slab of ham or leftover ham from a ham hock.
-(Cubed into bite-size pieces)
+- 1-2 pound slab of ham or leftover ham from a ham hock (Cubed)

-- 3-4 large baking potatoes (Skinned, cubed into bite-size pieces)
+- 3-4 baking potatoes (skinned, cubed into bite-size pieces)